Workflow Automation

 Variables are placeholders that store values during workflow execution.
 These values can be reused across different actions, making workflows dynamic and flexible.
 To reference a variable in another action, use the format %variable_name%, which substitutes the stored value at runtime.

-You can see the list of the current generated variables by clicking on the variables icon at the top right corner of the menu items.
+You can see the list of the currently generated variables by clicking on the variables icon at the top right corner of the menu items.

 Define a variable